We focus on four complex health issues more prevalent in urban areas

 We want to hear from you.

 The inner-city London boroughs of Lambeth and Southwark are our home.
-They are central London boroughs south of the Thames, just two miles from the City of London.
+They are central London boroughs south of the Thames, only two miles from the City of London.

 Where we work is like so many other places around the world.
-Using data from the UN-Habitat’s City Prosperity Initiative alongside diversity data, we’ve started identifying cities that have similar characteristics to London and our boroughs.
+Using data from the UN-Habitat’s City Prosperity Initiative alongside diversity data, we’ve started identifying cities with similar characteristics to London and our boroughs.

-New York, Paris, Melbourne, Sao Paulo, Shanghai and Mexico all hold similarities to London, while Glasgow, Detroit and Birmingham hold similarities specific to Lambeth and Southwark.
+New York, Paris, Melbourne, Sao Paulo, Shanghai and Mexico all hold similarities to London.
+Glasgow, Detroit and Birmingham hold similarities specific to Lambeth and Southwark.

-This commonality provides opportunities.
-We share our rich thinking and practical learning to improve health in cities around the world.
-Working together, we can better understand how people in other cities, from governments to community organisations, are addressing inequalities and the health impact of living in urban environments.
+We share our insights and practical learning to help others working on urban health.
+Working together, we can better understand how people in other cities are addressing inequalities and the health impact of living in urban environments.

 We work with local, city, national and international organisations to help urban areas become healthier places to live.